Differential treatment of specific nationalities in the procedure

 Vluchtelingenwerk Vlaanderen Visit Website

 In 2022, the CGRS also prioritised the cases of people with certain profiles coming from certain countries of origin with a relatively high protection rate.
-In 2022, it concerned persons with specific profiles coming from, for example, Syria, Afghanistan, Yemen, Burundi, and Ethiopia.
-Not all cases from applicants from these countries of origin are treated with priority; the profiles for which this prioritised procedure is applied are selected through an internal screening procedure.
-This practice will be maintained in 2023.[1]
+In 2023, it concerned persons with specific profiles coming from, for example, Syria, Afghanistan and Burundi.
+Not all cases from applicants from these countries of origin are treated with priority; the profiles for which this prioritised procedure is applied are selected through an internal screening procedure.[1]

 Afghanistan: After the takeover of power by the Taliban in August 2021, the CGRS decided in mid-August to temporarily and partially suspend decisions on Afghan applications for international protection.[5]
 If possible, refugee status was still recognised.
 The following decisions were suspended: